Will Smith Player Props: Dodgers vs. Pirates

 Pirates Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Pirates pitching staff ranks 19th in MLB.
+- The 8.5 strikeouts per nine innings compiled by the Pirates pitching staff ranks 18th in MLB.

-- The Pirates surrender the second-fewest home runs in baseball (81 total, one per game).
+- Pirates pitchers combine to surrender the second-fewest home runs in baseball (82 total, one per game).

-- Keller looks for his 10th victory when he makes the start for the Pirates, his 18th of the season.
-He is 9-3 with a 3.34 ERA and 118 strikeouts in 105 2/3 innings pitched.
+- In his last appearance on Thursday against the San Diego Padres, the right-hander tossed 4 2/3 innings, giving up four earned runs while surrendering six hits.

-- His most recent time out came on Wednesday against the San Diego Padres, when the righty went six innings, surrendering one earned run while giving up four hits.
+- The 24-year-old has a 4.11 ERA and 5.5 strikeouts per nine innings across 10 games this season, while allowing a batting average of .291 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.